Agriculture

 You are a public actor, company, farm co-op, or non-profit organization involved in a greening or payment for ecosystemic services programme (PES) ?
 Our crop monitoring processes provide you with efficient tools and relevant indicators to support farming professionals towards the adoption or sustainable agriculture practices.

-Crop analytics produced by Kermap support agroecology initiatives relying on soil conservation – such as EarthWorm Foundation’s Sols Vivants programme.
-Besides, Earth observation data can also contribute to water quality preservation, chemical input limitation or carbon sequestration.
+Crop analytics produced by Kermap support agroecology initiatives relying on soil conservation – such as EarthWorm Foundation’s participation au programme Sols Vivants Besides, Earth observation data can also contribute to water quality preservation, chemical input limitation or carbon sequestration.

 Carbon offset for agriculture